 Our team got to thinking: wouldn’t it be great if we could come up with an app that lets investors and financial companies see what different market conditions would do to a portfolio.
 We knew that there were some handy new IBM Cloud services available – we just needed to put them together to enable us to stress-test our portfolios.

-This journey is the result of that work.
+This pattern is the result of that work.
 We show you how to use those IBM Cloud Finance services to perform predictive market stress testing for an investment portfolio.
 The services are integrated into a web interface that loads the user’s portfolio using the IBM Cloud Investment Portfolio service.
 You can fill in some basic information to create a scenario for stress testing; for example, what would happen to a specific portfolio if there was an overall 5% rise in the value of the S&P 500 Index.

-The Predictive Market Stress Testing app that you’ll produce in this journey lets you create different scenarios that are then applied to each holding in the portfolio using the IBM Cloud Simulated Instrument Analytics service.
-The journey shows you how to use IBM Cloud Finance services to generate a robust, enterprise-grade stress test without having to have a PhD in Finance or Economics.
+The Predictive Market Stress Testing app that you’ll produce in this pattern lets you create different scenarios that are then applied to each holding in the portfolio using the IBM Cloud Simulated Instrument Analytics service.
+The pattern shows you how to use IBM Cloud Finance services to generate a robust, enterprise-grade stress test without having to have a PhD in Finance or Economics.
 It’s ideal for any developer who needs to understand stress-testing, predictive analytics, or multi-service app development.

 Ready to put this code pattern to use?
 Complete details on how to get started running and using this application are in the README.